-Network partner Thohoyandou Village Empowerment Programme (TVEP) in South Africa has become instrumental in providing guidance to the government, and has received funding to expand its Zero Tolerance Village Alliance concept, an intervention that mobilizes communities to oppose SGBV and strengths care and response services for survivors.
+Network partner Thohoyandou Village Empowerment Programme (TVEP) in South Africa has become instrumental in providing guidance to the government, and has received funding to expand its Zero Tolerance Village Alliance concept, an intervention that mobilizes communities to oppose SGBV and strengthens care and response services for survivors.

 The Population Council’s implementing partner in Swaziland, the Swaziland Action Group Against Abuse (SWAGAA), is developing the country’s National Multi-Sectoral Guidelines for the Management of Sexual Violence Cases.
 Draft guidelines are currently under review at the Office of the Deputy Prime Minister.
 SWAGAA is also replicating an SGBV-focused “Safe Spaces” approach with in-school girls.
 The “Safe Spaces” model, pioneered by the Council, provides a platform (girls’ clubs led by trained mentors) for building vulnerable girls’ social, health, and economic assets.
 Through a focus on providing SGBV information, SWAGAA’s goal is to help prevent SGBV and increase reporting among in-school girls.